Great Barr: History

+Great Barr was historically a township and chapelry in the parish of Aldridge, in Staffordshire.
+The chapel, now the site of St. Margaret's Church, is known to have existed by 1552, and its burial ground was consecrated in 1732.

 Samuel Taylor, an itinerant Methodist preacher, visited Great Barr in 1792 and remarked "preached at Barr, a village famous for nothing as having given birth to Francis Asbury of America and being the present residence of his parents, at whose house we preached".

 Great Barr was largely rural until the early 20th century, though it was influenced by the early stages of the industrial revolution which affected the nearby towns of Birmingham and the Black Country.
 The Staffordshire parish of Barr straddled the route from Birmingham to Walsall.
 Birmingham's historian William Hutton was surprised to see so many nail-making workshops in the area.
 He noted that "in some of these workshops I observed one, or more, females, stripped of their upper garments, and not overcharged with the lower, wielding the hammer with all the grace of their sex".